White Chocolate Covered Pretzel Cookies

 If you can’t make your own chocolate covered pretzels, feel free to add a store-bought version instead.
 If you can’t find a store-bought version with sprinkles, simply add sprinkles to the cookie dough.
 If none of this works for you, try adding a mixture of regular pretzels, white chocolate chips, and sprinkles.

 When it comes to mix-ins, this recipe is very forgiving.
-Use what you can, but do not go over the 1 and 1/2 cup mark.
+Use what you can, but do not go over the 1.5 cup mark.
 Too many add-ins will weigh the cookie down.
 1.5 cups hits the spot.

 First, I chilled the dough after mixing it.
 I chilled this dough overnight – about 12 hours.
 Although it requires me to think ahead, I chill the dough for nearly every single cookie I bake.
 I cannot stress this step enough.
 After mixing your cookie dough, chilling it firms up the fat (butter, in this case) and gives the flour time to absorb liquid evenly.
 It reduces a cookie dough’s stickiness, making it firm and much easier to work with.